Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

 Neither Harris nor James played again.

-“I feel like I can still compete at a high level," Peterson said.
+“I feel like I can still compete at a high level,” Peterson said (and as if to prove a point, he exited his press conference by jumping off the couple-foot stage instead of taking the steps).

 He was released by Tennessee on Nov.
-23 after signing in the wake of a season-ending injury to Derrick Henry.
+23 after signing in the wake of a significant injury to Derrick Henry.

 Peterson said he felt he was just beginning to find his stride with the Titans.